andretms/Scratch/README-example.md

 * `git commit -m "Use ADAL git submodule at <latest_release_tag>"`
 * `git push`

-## Samples and Documentation

-We provide [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) and [sample applications](https://github.com/Azure-Samples) to help you get started.
-We also provide docs for authentication flows, accessing the Microsoft Graph, and other awesome features.

 ## Community Help and Support

 We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

-If you find and bug or have a feature request, please raise the issue on GitHub Issues for this repo.
+If you find and bug or have a feature request, please raise the issue on [GitHub Issues](https://feedback.azure.com/forums/169401-azure-active-directory).

+To provide a recommendation, visit our [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contribute